On the Job: Critical response

-On the Job received good reviews from critics.
+On the Job received generally positive reviews from critics.
 Several critics praised the cast, with their performances called "well-acted" and "top-notch".
 Mikhail Lecaros praised the lead actors' "parallel depiction of the relationship between fathers and sons" in GMA News; according to Philippine Entertainment Portal's Mari-An Santos, they "provide the heart of the story".
 In Variety, Justin Chang praised Torre's departure from his usual "good-guy persona with a superbly menacing but very human performance".
 Santos said that Pascual "holds his own, but with a consistently excellent ensemble, his acting pales in comparison"; according to Lecaros, he "acquits himself well as a law enforcer whose crises of faith would be right at home in a Johnnie To (Election, Breaking News) or Michael Mann (Collateral, Miami Vice) film."
 Although Santos praised the female roles, Film Business Asia's Derek Elley called them "minimal and not especially memorable"; a Complex magazine reviewer called them "essentially talking props, which lessens the impact of developments".

-Critics praised the film as engaging and well-made, but considered its plot convoluted.
+Critics praised the film as engaging and well-made but considered its plot convoluted.
 Neil Young, in The Hollywood Reporter, found Matti and Yamamoto's script conventional and "many of the dialogue scenes operat[ing] on a functionally prosaic level".
 Lecaros and Santos praised the script, which Lecaros said "puts traditional notions of right, wrong, family, and loyalty through the wringer—and then some!"
 Although the police procedural subplot was described as "particularly colorful" by IndieWire, The A.V.
 Club's Ignatiy Vishnevetsky called it dull and "occasionally heavy-handed".
 Young said that Matti's "muscular handling of fast-paced action sequences consistently impresses", and The New York Times' Jeannette Catsoulis wrote that his "pitiless view of Filipino society may be deadening, but his filming is wondrously alive".
 Catsoulis made On the Job her "critic's pick", and Rappler's Carljoe Javier said it "serves as a shot of adrenaline, not only to the hearts of [Filipino] viewers, but hopefully also to mainstream [Philippine] cinema".

-Rotten Tomatoes gives the film a score of 94%, with an average rating of 6.63 out of 10, based on 16 reviews from critics.
 On Metacritic it received "Generally favorable reviews", with an overall weighted average of 70 out of 100, based on 11 critics.
 In the Philippines, members of the Cinema Evaluation Board gave the film an "A" grade.